chirag127/AI-Code-Reviewer-for-GitHub-Browser-Extension/README.md

 │   └── utils/           # Helper utilities
 ```

+## Quick Start

+### Windows

+1. Clone this repository
+2. Run `setup.bat` to install dependencies
+3. Edit `backend/.env` to add your Gemini API key
+4. Run `start-backend.bat` to start the backend server
+5. Load the extension in your browser (see Installation section below)
+6. Run `test-extension.bat` to verify the installation

+### Linux/Mac

+1. Clone this repository
+2. Run `./setup.sh` to install dependencies
+3. Edit `backend/.env` to add your Gemini API key
+4. Start the backend server: `cd backend && npm start`
+5. Load the extension in your browser (see Installation section below)

 ## Installation

 ### Extension

-1. Clone this repository
-2. Open Chrome/Edge/Firefox and navigate to the extensions page
+1. Open Chrome/Edge/Firefox and navigate to the extensions page
-3. Enable developer mode
+2. Enable developer mode
-4. Click "Load unpacked" and select the `extension` folder
+3. Click "Load unpacked" and select the `extension` folder

 ### Backend